-- Increased choice, quality of candidates;

-- Greater access to diverse supply chain and SME suppliers;

-- Greater visibility over spend and usage of agency;

-- Transparency in pricing;

-- Compliance checks;

-- Ease in filling 'harder to fill' vacancies;

-- Management information - predict trends.
+- Increased choice, quality of candidates. - Greater access to diverse supply chain and SME suppliers. - Greater visibility over spend and usage of agency. - Transparency in pricing. - Compliance checks prior to commencing a work assignment. - Ease in filling 'harder to fill' vacancies. - Management information - predict trends.